Aji Panca and Aji Amarillo might sound like the latest dance craze, but they're actually peppers. Yes, peppers.

 Aji Amarillo is a Peruvian chili pepper with a striking yellow hue.

-Its fruity flavor and medium heat level give dishes a delightful kick.
+Its fruity flavor and medium heat level give dishes a nice kick.

-Its unique taste and visuals bring a burst of flavor to any recipe.
+Its unique taste and visuals bring great flavor to any recipe.

-From sauces to marinades, or as a topping, this chili pepper adds a touch of spice.
+From sauces to marinades, or as a topping, this chili pepper adds some spice.

 It is embraced by food enthusiasts around the world, and an essential ingredient in creating delicious and authentic Peruvian dishes.